The Centre for the Less Good Idea

 South African, b.
 1955

-Kentridge welcomes visitors to the palace Entrance Hall with a self-portrait on horseback, which parodies the painted monarchs that parade the walls of the adjacent King’s Room.
-The cardboard cut-out sits astride a wooden tripod like a makeshift theatre prop.
-Surrounded by maps and materials from the palace archives, the sculpture calls historical record into question by staging the raw materials through which it’s conveyed.
+A parodic self-portrait welcomes visitors to the palace Entrance Hall.
+Clothed in a white shirt, a cardboard cut-out sits astride his tripod horse like a makeshift theatre prop.
+A doorway to the adjacent Kings Room reveals a mirror image from the eighteenth century: painted monarchs parade across the walls with rococo flourish.
+Surrounded by maps and materials from the palace archives, Kentridge’s ludic assemblage calls historical record into question by staging the raw materials through which it’s conveyed.

 This playful introduction prepares visitors for a glimpse backstage, as Kentridge’s expressive gestures envelop the steep attic staircase.
-Legible only from the bottom of the stairs, the fragmented Fire Walker embodies the privilege of historical hindsight, whilst speaking to the subject's’ precarious lives.
+Legible only from the bottom of the stairs, his famous Fire Walker shifts and fragments as one ascends.
 A celebrated anti-monument, the Fire Walker was originally created for the City of Johannesburg in 2010.
-The installation spotlights the usually unseen, overlooked lives of the city’s poorest labourers, inviting parallels with the lives of the servants who used the staircase in centuries’ past.
+The image foregrounds the usually unseen, overlooked lives of the city’s poorest labourers, inviting parallels with the servants who used these stairs in centuries’ past.
+The figure’s fragmenting form embodies the privilege of historical hindsight, whilst speaking to the subjects’ precarious lives.

-Transported through this enclosed passageway, visitors find themselves in an imaginative, intimate world inside the dark-beamed attic.
-The vast space is punctuated by two large screens, surrounded by chairs and cushions to recall a childhood fort, or studio late at night.
+Transported through this enclosed passageway, visitors find themselves in an imaginative, intimate world.
+The vast attic is punctuated by two large screens, surrounded by chairs and cushions as if to recall a childhood fort, or studio late at night.
 This sets the scene for two short film collections, which further explore the creative world that Kentridge and The Centre for the Less Good Idea inhabit: Self-Portrait As a Coffee Pot and The Long Minute, curated by Bronwyn Lace.
-Born out of the Covid-19 lockdowns, these films offer intimate insight into the life of Kentridge’s studio, the workings of his mind, and the energy of the Johannesburg-based incubator space.
+Born out of the Covid-19 lockdowns, these films offer intimate insights into the life of Kentridge’s studio, his artistic approach, and the energy of the Johannesburg-based incubator space.

 “Often, you start with a good idea, It might seem crystal clear at first, but when you take it off the proverbial drawing board, cracks and fissures emerge in its surface, and they cannot be ignored.
 It is in following the secondary ideas, those less good ideas coined to address the first idea’s cracks, that The Centre nurtures, arguing that in the act of playing with an idea, you can recognise those things you didn’t know in advance but knew somewhere inside of you.”